SARIKA005/gate-pass-log-analyzer/README.md

 # Gate-Pass-Log-Analyzer
-An AI-powered web application for analyzing CISF gate pass logs.
+An AI-powered web application for analyzing  gate pass logs.
 It provides interactive dashboards, generates security insights, and detects anomalous entry/exit patterns , purpose of visiting , peak traffic hours on each gate using machine learning.

 # ✨ Features